This article shows how to implement various hyperelastic behaviours

 \frac{\displaystyle \partial^{2} f}{\displaystyle \partial

-\underline{C}^{2}}}\) is a non trivial task as one have to take
+\underline{C}^{2}}}\) is a non trivial task as one has to take

-care of the cases where two eigenvalues are equal and repeatedly use the
+care of the cases where two eigenvalues are equal and repeatedly use

-to use the computeIsotropicFunctionAndDerivative
+easier to use the computeIsotropicFunctionAndDerivative

-method of the stensor
+static method of the stensor

 class.